 One thing you should note about sturgeon fish is that they are bottom feeders, and you need to keep your bait lying at the bottom part of the river so that the fish can smell and find it easily.
 Use the highest quality of leader material you can afford, to keep your bait lying at the required position.
 Compared to the glory of catching Mr. Sturgeon, you would rather get a new leader material which will guarantee you catch.

 In conclusion, the above tips will go a long way in helping you achieve your goal, which is having a sturgeon catch.
 The only thing left is being determined to be successful, and that is entirely dependent on you.
-British Columbia sturgeon fishing Fraser River charters are world renowned when it comes to the type of sturgeons you’d be able to find so make it a priority to head out there if you’re serious about catching yourself one.
+British Columbia sturgeon fishing tours are world renowned when it comes to the type of sturgeons you’d be able to find so make it a priority to head out there if you’re serious about catching yourself one.